vlas-dev/tailwind-spike/README.md

 </body>
 </html>
 ```
+## Implementing Dark Mode in Next.js with TailwindCSS and next-themes

+Following the guide by Dave Gray, we can enhance our Tailwind implementation with dynamic theme switching in a Next.js application.
+This approach allows users to toggle between light and dark modes seamlessly.
+For a detailed walkthrough, see Dave Gray's article on implementing light and dark mode in Next.js with TailwindCSS:

+[Light & Dark Mode in Next.js App Router + Tailwind with No Flicker](https://www.davegray.codes/posts/light-dark-mode-nextjs-app-router-tailwind) - A comprehensive guide by Dave Gray on integrating light and dark themes in a Next.js application using TailwindCSS and next-themes.

+This guide offers insights into handling user preferences for light or dark mode, configuring TailwindCSS, and using the `next-themes` package for a flicker-free user experience.

 ## 🔁Reusing Styles
 Tailwind encourages a utility-first workflow, where designs are implemented using only low-level utility classes.
 This is a powerful way to avoid premature abstraction and the pain points that come with it.